pugjs/pug/README.md

 ### Ports in other languages

-Ports with very close syntax, adapted to other languages:
+Ports to other languages, with very close syntax:

   - [PHP](https://github.com/pug-php/pug)
   - [Java](https://github.com/neuland/jade4j)